5 Best Meal Delivery Kits for Couples in 2026: Complete Guide

 Price per serving: $7.99-$12.49

 This is the one we kept coming back to.
-Blue Apron’s 2026 rebrand killed the subscription model. you order what you want, when you want it, no auto-renewals.
+Blue Apron’s rebrand in recent years killed the subscription model: you order what you want, when you want it, no auto-renewals.
 The recipes lean gourmet without being pretentious.
 Hoisin pork belly with miso ramen.
 Mediterranean shrimp with farro.
 Stuff you’d order at a restaurant but can actually make in 35 minutes.
 The wellness menu targets 40g+ protein and 6g+ fiber per meal, which matters if one of you is tracking macros and the other just wants it to taste good.
-Portions are sized for two people. not “two people plus leftovers for a family of four.”
+Portions are sized for two people, not “two people plus leftovers for a family of four.”

 The a la carte marketplace means you can grab prepared meals (“Dish by Blue Apron”) alongside kits.
 Forty options.
 When one of you travels for work, the other isn’t stuck with a box of ingredients they can’t use alone.